akshayalix/Relink-Bitmaps-Mod/Readme.md

  - To use it goto : Customise -> Customise User Interface -> Toolbars  -> category -> ColinScripts
  - Then drag and drop the Relink Bitmaps to a toolbar.
  - Click the toolbar icon to run it!.

+ ## Download

+  - Don't download or copy the main brach, it's the stock plugin.
+  - Download the mod from branch v1 to v..... future builds.